-4i) NHS/Social care implementation strategy and commercialisation plans (max 500 words)
+4j) NHS/Social care implementation strategy and commercialisation plans (max 1000 words)

-Please give an overview of your commercialisation and business plan for the product or service you are developing, including market launch and long term adoption.
+Please give an overview of your commercialisation and business plan for the product or service you are developing, including market launch and long-term adoption.
 Please include:

-- An overview of your commercialisation and business plans, with consideration to whom will use the solution, how it will be purchased and the likely cost of the solution. - Your business model for adoption, including implementation costs/implications, workforce requirements, etc. - Stakeholder engagement plan to support operational and clinical uptake/buy-in/roll out of the innovation - Sustainability/ spread: what are the expected timescales for regional/national spread?
+- An overview of your commercialisation and business plans, with consideration to whom will use the solution, how it will be purchased and the likely cost of the solution. - Your business model for adoption, including implementation costs/implications, workforce requirements, etc. - Sustainability/ spread: what are the expected timescales for regional/national spread?
 What are the further steps needed for adoption after the project? - Plans for long term sustainability of the technology. - How will you ensure that the innovation is affordable to the NHS and wider system such as Integrated Care Systems (ICSs) both immediately and throughout the life of the product? - What evidence, both health economics and delivery of true impact will the NHS and wider system require before the technology can be adopted?